Orange Raisin Challah Recipe

 Instructions

-- In a mixer bowl, combine flour, sugar, zests, yeast, and salt.4 cups (500 grams) unbleached bread flour, 2 tablespoons granulated sugar, zests of 1 orange and ½ lemon, 1½ teaspoons instant yeast, 1 teaspoon salt
+- Combine the flour, sugar, zests, yeast, and salt in the mixing bowl of your stand mixer or large bowl.4¼ cups (530 grams) unbleached bread flour, 2 tablespoons granulated sugar, zests of 1 orange and ½ lemon, 2¼ teaspoons instant yeast, 1 teaspoon salt

-- Measure out water in a large-ish (2 cup is ideal) measuring cup.
-Add eggs, egg yolks, and oil, and whisk lightly.¾ cup (177 grams) lukewarm water, 2 eggs, whole, 2 eggs, separated, 2 tablespoons canola, safflower, or other neutral-flavored vegetable oil
+- Measure out the water in a large-ish (2 cup is ideal) measuring cup.
+Add the two whole eggs, two egg yolks, and oil, and whisk lightly until uniform.¾ cup (177 grams) lukewarm water, 2 eggs, whole, 2 eggs, separated, 2 tablespoons canola, safflower, or other neutral-flavored vegetable oil

 - Add the wet ingredients to the mixing bowl, and mix on low speed using the paddle attachment until combined.